micdenny/woocommerce-customer-delivery-date-time-selection/readme.txt

 4. Site admin is able to set his shop delivery schedule by checking the date and set time for open to close .

 == Changelog ==

+= 1.1 =
+* Added admin panel option for changing the front end label
+* You can change that label according to your choice .

 = 1.0 =
 * Initial release.